gmateesc/ContainerizedWebApp/README.md

 The tools start_app.sh and start_app_small.sh under libexec/ can be used to facilitate the building images and running the containers.

-Alternatively, the followinf commands can be used
+Alternatively, the following commands can be used to bring up REDIS and the web application

 ```shell
    docker-compose up [-d]